• Visit

 Students at the University of Delaware’s Alfred Lerner College of Business and Economics have a diverse range of nearly 30 student-led groups on campus, offering students opportunities to connect, engage and grow in their personal and professional interests.

-Ross Rosenfeld, Class of 2023 marketing and business analytics double major, is the president of Phi Chi Theta at Lerner College.
-Rosenfeld shared why he joined Phi Chi Theta, what makes this group stand out and how to get involved!
+Reaghan Vasilenko, Class of 2025 marketing and management double major with minors in professional sales and theater studies, is the president of Phi Chi Theta (PCT) professional business fraternity at Lerner College.
+Vasilenko shared why she joined PCT, what makes the group stand out and how to get involved.

 Lerner: When and why did you choose to join this student group?